UCLALibrary/californica/app/assets/markdown/importer_guide.md

 #### Representative image

 The base URL of a IIIF image to be used for the collection page masthead.
+See `Masthead` above.

 #### Rights.countryCreation